legalforce-research/set-search-experiment/README.md

 - Each document is separated by a newline.
 - Each word in a document is separated by a space.

-Example files are available in `data/` directory.
+Example files are available in the `data/` directory.

 ```shell
 $ ls -1 data